spcl/serverless-benchmarks/README.md

 ./install.py --aws --azure --gcp --openwhisk --local
 ```

-It will create a virtual environment in `python-venv`, install necessary Python
+It will create a virtual environment in `python-venv`, and install necessary Python
-dependecies and third-party dependencies.
+dependencies and third-party dependencies.
 To use SeBS, you must first active the new Python
 virtual environment:

 ```